Background

 with dates.

-There is hardly a prominent peak that does not bear evidence of this in the ubiquitous 'trig pillars' that are familiar to hikers.
-Ireland was the first country to be completely mapped at a scale of 6 inches to a mile.
+There is hardly a prominent peak that does not bear evidence of this in the ubiquitous 'trig pillars' that are familiar to hikers and are the result of 'retriangulation' carried out in the 1950s and '60s.

 Much discussion took place as to the merits of contour lines or hachuring to represent altitude and slope and it was not until about 1890 that the complete hill edition was produced.

-A full account of the operation and proceedings of the OS in 19th Century Ireland is given by JH Andrews in A Paper Landscape.
+A full account of the operation and proceedings of the OS in 19th Century Ireland is given by

 Thomas Colby was the director of the OS in Ireland and John O' Donovan played